-Christchurch’s newest community housing development follows through on a commitment to provide socially and environmentally homes in a city of growing need.
+Christchurch’s newest community housing development follows through on a commitment to provide socially and environmentally sustainable homes in a city of growing need.

 Ōtautahi Community Housing Trust has tenanted 30 homes on Hoiho Lane, the soon-to-be-opened third and final stage of its ambitious, 90-home development beside Brougham St, Sydenham.

 The Brougham Street development is the largest building project ŌCHT’s undertaken.
 It was the largest undertaken by any non-government community housing provider last year.

 The development provides a mix of 1, 2, 3 and 4-bedroom, energy efficient homes and are linked by green spaces and a variety of shared amenities.

 Grass and garden-lined paths connect Hoiho Lane with Karoro Lane, a community of 32 homes that’s also home to the development’s shared electric car and electric bike schemes.

 Korimako Lane is at the other end of the development.
 Its 28 two-level, one-bedroom homes were the first opened this year.
 It neighbours more, new ŌCHT homes on Hastings St East.